 Alphabetically the leading twin city that Edinburgh enjoys, Aalborg in Denmark hosts a festival each year which draws hundreds of thousands of visitors.
 It has been twinned with Edinburgh since 1991.

 Edinburgh's newest international twin is another Chinese city, Shenzen.
-Twinned in 2019, Shenzen has a population over over 17 million, over five times that of Scotland as a whole, and is the port which looks out from mainland China towards Hong Kong.
+Twinned in 2019, Shenzen has a population over over 17 million, over three times that of Scotland as a whole, and is the port which looks out from mainland China towards Hong Kong.
 It is also a UNESCO City of Design, creating a cultural link with Edinburgh, and hosts an international branch of Merchiston Castle School, one of Edinburgh's most prestigious private schools.

 So Edinburgh continues to be proud of its international connections, and in particular the cities with whom it has forged such cultural connections.